jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 Option | Description
 -------|-------------
 Statement type | Select how you want to filter the SQL statements.
 Where index name is | Specify the name of the index.
-This option is available only when "Show SQL statements using index" is selected.
+This option is available only when **Show SQL statements using index** is selected.
 In the top *n* | Select how many statements to sample.
 By | Specify the criteria that Spotlight should use to determine the top statements.